-Meet the Search Engines
+Meet the 7 Most Popular Search Engines in the World

 A few valuable pieces on marketing on Amazon can be found at:

 In 2006, Facebook (as we know it) was born.
-From 2004 until then, it was accessible only by students and in 2006, it was opened up to the world.
+From 2004 until then, it was accessible only by students, and in 2006, it was opened up to the world.

-It’s not a natural go-to when thinking of search engines, however, last year it surpassed 2 billion searches/day putting it ahead of Bing.
+It’s not a natural go-to when thinking of search engines.
+However, it has well surpassed 2 billion searches/day, putting it ahead of Microsoft Bing.

-With more than 1.5 billion logged in visitors per month, Facebook also gives businesses and advertisers incredible market access and tends to be where people are when they’re not working (present company excluded obviously), meaning they may be in a better situation to follow their nose and get side-tracked by your offering if it’s of interest.
+With more than 1.62 billion logged-in visitors per month, Facebook also gives businesses and advertisers incredible market access and tends to be where people are when they’re not working (present company excluded obviously), meaning they may be in a better situation to follow their nose and get side-tracked by your offering if it’s of interest.

 Pros & Cons

-It’s probably becoming pretty obvious how this story plays out, the biggest “pro” is the user base but as is true with almost all platforms.
+It’s probably becoming pretty obvious how this story plays out.
+The biggest “pro” is the user base, but as is true with almost all platforms.
 With that user base comes the biggest “con” – the price.

-Depending on your target demographic, the price can run up to many dollars per click making it cheaper than Google AdWords but still pricey.
+Depending on your target demographic, the price can run up to many dollars per click, making it cheaper than Google Ads but still pricey.
 Some can argue that the traffic isn’t as targeted.

-Therein is another pro-and-con: while traffic via the AdWords search system revolves around search queries (on Google at least) lending an inherent relevancy, a lot of Facebook advertising revolves around job titles, locations, interests, and other demographic data.
-You tend to lose a bit on relevancy, however, it’s a great medium for getting in front of people when they aren’t looking for you.
+Therein is another pro-and-con: while traffic via the Google Ads search system revolves around search queries (on Google at least) lending an inherent relevancy, a lot of Facebook advertising revolves around job titles, locations, interests, and other demographic data.
+You tend to lose a bit of relevancy.
+However, it’s a great medium for getting in front of people when they aren’t looking for you.

-Want to launch a new product?
-Get your new e-book in front of a bunch of SEO professionals who might not be searching for “seo ebook”?
+Get your new ebook in front of a bunch of SEO professionals who might not be searching for “seo ebook”?
 Facebook lends a lot of flexibility in this area.

 While their organic reach has tended to drop dramatically in the past few years, Facebook also can be a solid source of unpaid traffic.

 This involves ensuring you have brand loyalty and are consistently producing good content as consistent engagement is the key to ranking organically.

 Optimization Tips